haraldng/auto-quorum/benchmarks/README.md

 # Metronome Benchmarks
 The most applicable aspect of this project to other projects is the `GcpCluster` defined in `gcp_cluster.py`.
 It provides a class for starting, stopping, and SSH-ing a cluster of GCP instances.
 It assumes instances communicate via Google's VPC, and assumes the existence of an internal network named `internal.zone.`.
-SSHing uses IAP tunneling which can take a good 60sec to until a new instance is registered and therefore SSH-able.
-Refactoring away from IAP and SSHing directly to instances should fix this.
 Instance settings can be configured, see `InstanceConfig`, however instances are hardcoded to use the container-optimized cos family OS.
+Note that there is a delay between when an instance is created and when it becomes SSH-able, MetronomeCluster solves this with a retry mechanism.

 Documentation on the GCP python client API seems to be scarce.
 The best resource I've found are the samples (here)[https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/compute].
 ## Project Structure
  - `setup-gcp.sh` Initial GCP setup.
 Only necessary if you are starting a new GCP project.
  - `gcp_cluster.py` Manage cluster of GCP instances.
  - `metronome_cluster.py` Manage Metronome GCP cluster.
+ - `metronome_configs.py` Defines configs for Metronome.
  - `benchmarks.py` Run Metronome benchmarks, results saved to `logs/`
  - `graph_experiment.py` Graph benchmark data in `logs/`
 ## Dependencies